 - Difficulty with coordination

-Social Signs Of Percocet addiction
+Social Signs Of Percocet Addiction

 Percocet can be difficult to obtain because it requires a prescription.
 Many people cannot obtain enough Percocet through legal means, such as a prescription from a doctor.
 Therefore, people who are addicted may try anything to get the drug.

-Individuals addicted may turn to steal medication from friends, family members, or strangers or forging prescriptions.
+Individuals addicted may turn to stealing medication from friends, family members, or strangers or forging prescriptions.
 They may pretend to lose their drug or frequently request new ones.
 They may file false police reports so pharmacies will give them more medication.
 Some addicts will also visit multiple doctors or pharmacies, so they aren’t as likely to get caught.

 Percocet addiction can affect work performance and personal relationships.
 In addition, people who abuse Percocet sometimes engage in risky behaviors.
 This may lead to motor vehicle accidents or accidents that cause bodily harm.
 People who are addicted may also find themselves involved in criminal activity, especially if they decide to steal, forge a prescription, or lie to get more pills.